mozilla/id-specs/browserid/index.md

      }
 </pre>

 This assertion is a Backed Identity Assertion, as defined above.
-We call it ''assertion'' here for simplicity, since the Relying Party typically need only pass this assertion to a verifier service without worrying about the specific assertion contents.
+We call it <tt>assertion</tt> here for simplicity, since the Relying Party typically need only pass this assertion to a verifier service without worrying about the specific semantics of the assertion string.

 Identity Provisioning Flow
 --